About Print at the Station e-tickets

 What should I do if I’m unable to print my e-ticket at the station?

 First, make sure you’re entering the correct information in the self-service kiosk.
-You need to provide your e-ticket number, also known as PNR, which is a 6 letter code (or an 8-letter & number combination code for British e-tickets) that appears on your Rail Europe order confirmation email.
-Any other form of order reference (like the Rail Europe order number) will not work to retrieve your print at the station e-ticket.
+You need to provide your e-ticket confirmation code, also known as PNR, which is a 6 character letter code (or an 8 character alphanumeric code for British e-tickets) that appears on your Rail Europe order confirmation email.
+Any other form of order reference (like the Rail Europe booking number) will not work to retrieve your print at the station e-ticket.

 Don’t attempt to retrieve your ticket using a different method of identification such as swiping a credit card.
 This will not work.